Writing Resources can be invaluable in your day-to-day work and in networking. Check out the links below.

-Dean Wesley Smith A prolific writer across multiple genres write about writing and the business of writing.
-He has two series that contain tons of good information: Killing the Sacred Cows of Publishing and Think Like a Publisher.
+Dean Wesley Smith A prolific writer across multiple genres writes about writing and the business of writing.
+You’ll want to check out: Killing the Sacred Cows of Publishing and Think Like a Publisher.

 Kristine Kathryn Rusch Kristine’s business musings are always worth reading.
 So’s all her other posts and her free fiction.

 John Scalzi’s blog Whatever where John talks about writing, science fiction, fans, and whatever.